docker/docs/_vendor/github.com/docker/scout-cli/docs/scout_watch.md

 ## Description

-The `docker scout watch` command watches repositories in a registry and pushes images or image indexes to Docker Scout.
+The `docker scout watch` command watches repositories in a registry and pushes images or analysis results to Docker Scout.

 ## Examples